seisman/HinetPy/docs/first-try.rst

 ...

 Hi-net/F-net has a lot of stations.
 If you only need a few of them, you can select the stations you want.
-Hi-net website provide a web interface to do that, which is prefered for most cases.
+Hi-net website also provide a web interface to do that, which is prefered for most cases.
 If you want to dynamically select stations in your script, you can try :meth:`~HinetPy.client.Client.select_staions`.